What Are the Dangers of the Amazon Rainforest, do they really exist?

 All of this would not have been enough.
 Those were not born in the forest, and who have not lived there need to recognize that, in order to survive in this environment, it is necessary to have the knowledge and experience acquired from the natives and that even so it is prudent to accept the service of a reliable guide.
 Many native people have gone for a short walk and gotten lost in the forest.
 Other courageous people, who had everything they need to make their way back, have underestimated the forest’s natural traps.

-Jungle safety tips and packing list for your Amazon adventure
+Jungle safety tips and packing list for your Amazon tour

 1. Update your vaccines before you travel

 The wet climate of the Brazilian Amazon exposes travelers to diseases caused by insects as well as the increased possibility of contaminated water and food.
 Before your trip, speak with a healthcare professional about recommended vaccines.
 During your trip, carry a copy of your immunization record with you.
 You may need to present the record to immigration officials when you re-enter your home country.

 2. Stay close to your guide and the group

 On any excursion into the jungle at Tropical Tree Climbing, you never want be separated from your guide or the group.

 3. Do not approach or touch the wildlife

 Though you are guaranteed to be fascinated by the wildlife of the Amazon, you should not touch any jungle flora or fauna unless your guide explicitly says it is okay.
 The jungle is a delicate ecosystem and touching the wildlife could endanger it.

 While you may have nostalgic childhood memories of swinging from a tree branch to splash into a river or a lake, this is not something you want to do in the Brazilian Amazon.
 The rivers and lakes of the jungle are filled with very unique creatures, some of which can be dangerous to swim with.
 However, there are some designated swimming areas where travelers can go for a dip with friendly Amazon favorites, such as the playful pink river dolphin.